duniter/duniter/doc/Protocol.md

 ##### Identity

+* An identity must be writable to be included in the block.
 * The blockchain cannot contain two or more identities sharing a same `USER_ID`.
 * The blockchain cannot contain two or more identities sharing a same `PUBLIC_KEY`.
 * Block#0's identities' `BLOCK_UID` must be the special value `0-E3B0C44298FC1C149AFBF4C8996FB92427AE41E4649B934CA495991B7852B855`.